lowkey-joanne/car-rental-app/car-rental-app/README.md

-Car Rental App
+# Car-Rental-App

 JavaScript Console Application that displays a car rental program where the user can view the cars and hire any availabe car from the company

 By Joanne Mbula,Andrew Kipruto & David Maina

 Description
 This is a simple JavaScript Console Application that displays a car rental program where the user can view the cars availabe from the company select the car and the selected car is diplayed with frether description of the car and an option to hire whre if its selected the user then fills in his/her details in the rental form and the car is displayed and the with the the start and end date for the hire agreement